 Learn Your ABCs: Making Letter Recognition Fun

 When it comes to academic learning, there is no doubt letters form the foundation.
-Without clear understanding of these basics, students cannot achieve classroom success.
+Without a clear understanding of these basics, students cannot achieve classroom success.
 Luckily, there are many options for teaching letter recognition — and they’re fun and easy, too!

 Go On a Letter Hunt

-Try this fun idea and send your young one on a letter hunt.
+Try this fun idea and send your young readers on a letter hunt.
 You’ll need a few simple supplies—plastic letters, a tub or bin, cornmeal, and an answer key.
 Have your students dig through the cornmeal-filled bin for letters and then match their discoveries to the answer key.

 Use Your Senses